-We are back in California’s Joshua Tree National Park in the morning.
+We are heading to Barker Dam in California’s Joshua Tree National Park in the morning.

 We should have gotten going earlier this morning, but the coffee shop in town doesn’t open until 7, so we decided that is early enough.
-In some ways it is, but when we reach the trail to Barker Dam, the sandy path is full of tracks both human-made and otherwise that make us wish we had been here earlier.
+And, in some ways it is.

 There is a humming bird perched high in a tree, otherwise, all is still and quiet as we move through large boulders.